-Under this method, each benefit provided to the employee is ascertained by using the formula below:
+Under this method, each BIK provided to the employee is ascertained by using the formula below:

-Here, cost means the actual cost incurred by the employer, and the prescribed lifespan of the asset can be found in Appendix 1.
+Here, cost means the actual cost incurred by the employer, and the prescribed lifespan of the asset can be found in Appendix 1 below.

-As a concession, the prescribed value method can be used as an alternative to determine the value of the BiK provided by the employer to his employee.
+As a concession, the prescribed value method can be used as an alternative to determine the value of BIKs.

-The schedules for the prescribed values of the benefits commonly provided to the employee are as in Appendix 2.
+The prescribed values of the benefits commonly provided to the employee are as specified in Appendix 2 below.

 Whichever method is used in determining the value of the benefit provided, the basis of computing the benefit (whether the formula method or the prescribed value method) must be consistently applied throughout the period of the provision of the benefit.

-If using the formula method to calculate the value of motorcars an abatement of 20% is given and the formula becomes:
+If using the formula method to calculate the value of the car BIK an abatement of 20% is given and the formula becomes:

 |Asset||Prescribed average lifespan|